portworx/px-docs/portworx-on-ecs.md

 ![task](images/ecs-task.png "task")

+#### Creating a task via the console

-You can also attach your docker volume from the AWS ECS console (GUI)
+You can also attach yYou can also create stateful tasks via the ECS console (GUI) and attach Portworx volumes.

-Create a new docker volume similar like step 4
+Create a new docker volume like we did in step 4.

 ```
-docker volume create -d pxd --name=testvol2
+# docker volume create -d pxd --name=testvol2
 ```

 Go to AWS ECS console, On the same cluster "ecs-demo"; create a new task definition.

 ![task](images/aws-ecs-image00.PNG)

 On the new task definition screen; first add a volume for your container.
+Both the name and the source path must be the name of the Portworx volume.
 ![task](images/aws-ecs-image02.PNG)

-Then add a new container, in the new container configuration page, go to Advanced container configuration, under the section of Storage and Logging; then define your mount points and the volume path.
+Then add a new container - In the new container configuration page, go to the advanced container configuration.
+Under the section of Storage and Logging, define your mount points and the volume path.
 Click the drop down selection next to "Mount Points" and choose volume-0.
-Then enter the path for that mount points /data
+Then enter the path for that mount points, for example `/data`.
 ![task](images/aws-ecs-image03.PNG)